Race in Singapore: Presidential Council for Minority Rights (PCMR)

-Parliamentary and presidential elections
+Parliamentary and Presidential Elections

 According to the Parliamentary Elections Act, each Group Representation Constituency (GRC) must include one member of the minority race such as a Malay or Indian.
 However, a by-election need not be held to fill a vacancy in any GRC triggered by the death or resignation of an MP, even if there are no other minority candidates in that GRC, or for any other reason.

 From 2017 onwards, the presidential elections will be reserved for a racial group if that racial group has not represented for five terms.
 If there are no eligible candidates from that group, the election would be opened to candidates of all races, and the “reserved election” would be deferred to the next Presidential election.
 The first reserved Presidential Election was held in 2017.

 Public housing

-The Ethnic Integration Policy implemented by the Housing and Development Board (HDB) sets a quota on who can reside in a public housing flat in a particular block or neighbourhood.
-The policy was first introduced 1989 to prevent the formation of ethnic enclaves and encourage a balanced racial mix in HDB estates.
-According to the HDB, the proportion set for a block or neighbourhood “is based on the ethnic make-up of Singapore”.
+The Ethnic Integration Policy (EIP) implemented by the Housing and Development Board (HDB), prevents the formation of ethnic enclaves by setting a quota to ensure that the racial composition of each Housing and Development Board (HDB) block reflects the national ethnic make-up of Singapore.
+This is aimed to promote daily interactions among diverse communities and foster social harmony.
+The policy was first introduced in 1989, and aims to foster social harmony and mutual understanding by ensuring that no single racial group dominates any particular area, which can help to prevent racial segregation and prevent the formation of ethnic enclaves.